Taxis of Singapore: Late 2010s: Age of disruptive transport

-In May 2018, Uber had merged its operations with Grab to form Grab.
+In May 2018, Uber merged its operations with Grab to form Grab.
 Later on, more taxi operators also came into the scene including the conversion of trial-based electric taxi operator HDT Taxis (Hold Dreams Together) to a full-scale taxi licence.
 These include Ryde, TADA and Gojek, whereas some of the operators were short-lived - Kardi, Jugnoo, Filo Ride and Urge.
 Gojek was introduced in November 2018, pilot trial began without surge pricing and was restricted to DBS/OCBC card users before the full launch to all users on 11 January 2019.
 Additionally, more taxi operators tied on with ride-hailing giants to introduce flat fares, out of which TransCab had signed up with Ryde on 26 September 2019 and Gojek on 29 November 2019.
 Similarly, Premier Taxis had signed up with TADA on 19 February 2019, that had combined both taxis and private cars, followed by introducing a Smart Call feature on 20 May 2019.

-After the loss of Uber in May 2018, taxis had revived, but ComfortDelGro has bought 2,400 taxis in the revived demand in three phases.
-In July 2018, ComfortDelGro Taxi had trialed first fast-charging fully-electric Hyundai Ioniq taxis in Singapore.
-Trial of fully electric taxi was expanded to include long range Hyundai Kona electric taxis that boasts battery power twice that of the Ioniq in January 2019.
-Additionally, TransCab will also purchase Toyota Prius taxis which will also be delivered from January 2019.
+After the loss of Uber in May 2018, taxis had revived, but ComfortDelGro brought in 2,400 taxis in three phases.
+In July 2018, ComfortDelGro Taxi started trialing its first fast-charging fully-electric Hyundai Ioniq taxis in Singapore.
+The trial of fully electric taxis in Singapore was later expanded to include the long range Hyundai Kona electric taxis that boasts battery power twice that of the Ioniq in January 2019.
+Additionally, TransCab started purchasing Toyota Prius taxis which would also be delivered from January 2019.

 In 2019, there was a review on the Point-to-Point Passenger Transport Industry Act.
-The idea of setting a fare cap is being done.
+The idea of setting a fare cap was considered.
 Surge pricing is only allowed on the fixed fare bookings, where fare levels are displayed upfront before showing the ride.

 Early 2020s: Adapting to the new normal

 Due to the coronavirus pandemic, taxi demand plunged between early and mid 2020 due to changing commuter habits and workplace habits such as working from home.
 Electric taxi operator HDT was affected due to the pandemic and ceased operations and to focus on its other subsidiaries operating other green transportation solutions.

+In 2023, SMRT Corporation merged its taxi operations, which was rebranded to Strides Taxi earlier, with Premier Taxis to form Strides Premier.

+As of January 2025, there were only 13,000 taxis in operation.